union-fashion/home/planning/go-to-market-and-sustainment.md

   - **Resources** - Provide as many resources for developers to help them get started.
   - **On-Boarding** - Make it easy for developers to on-board with the APIs easily.
 - **Documentation**
-  - **Access** - Ensure all documentation is accessible to the targeted groups.
+  - **Published** - Ensure all documentation is accessible to the targeted groups.
   - **Environment** - Ensuring all environments are accessible to targeted groups.
 - **Monitors**
   - **Results** - Review and stay in tune with monitor results for each service.